tamizhvendan/a-hybrid-app/README.md

-an-hybrid-app
+A-hybrid-app
 =============

-An hybrid app that demonstrate how we can harness node.js in an ASP.NET MVC application
+A sample web application that demonstrate how we can harness node.js in an ASP.NET MVC application.

+## Steps to Run

+###Node.js